dougeby/IntuneDocs/intune/early-edition.md

 ### Support for Windows 10 edition upgrade policy   <!-- 903672(archived), 1119689 -->
 You will be able to create a Windows 10 edition upgrade policy that upgrades Windows 10 devices to Windows 10 Education, Windows 10 Education N, Windows 10 Professional, Windows 10 Professional N, Windows 10 Professional Education and Windows 10 Professional Education N.
-For details about Windows 10 edition upgrades, see [How to configure Windows 10 edition upgrades ](edition-upgrade-configure-windows-10.md).
+For details about Windows 10 edition upgrades, see [How to configure Windows 10 edition upgrades](edition-upgrade-configure-windows-10.md).

 ### Remote support for Windows, and Windows Mobile devices  <!-- 1070473 -->
 Intune will be able to use the [TeamViewer](https://www.teamviewer.com) software, purchased separately, to enable you to give remote assistance to your users who are running Windows, and Windows Mobile devices.